 A master of espionage working as a black ops contractor for the Chinese Ministry of State Security.
 His job is to hunt down and eliminate foreign spies operating in Chinese territory and their local collaborators.
 Wujing is posted in America, operating a MSS spy ring through a covert post in a local radio station.

+Tommy Phelps A.K.A.
 The Courier (No. 85)

 The perfect middleman, he's a One-Man Army for hire.
 He's used by the bad guys and government alike operating in a black ops capacity to ensure that an operation is successful.
-Just don't get in his way or he'll go out of his way to hunt you down and make you pay
+Just don't get in his way or he'll go out of his way to hunt you down and make you pay.